August 30

 Julius von Payer and Karl Weyprecht had been searching for a northeastern sea route across the Arctic when their ship became trapped in ice.
 They spent nearly two years drifting with the pack.
 When the ice finally pushed them north, they discovered an archipelago — Franz Josef Land — that no European had ever seen.
 They had no idea what country they were in.
 They named it for the Austrian emperor and walked home across the ice.

-After Spanish forces won the Battle of San Juan del Monte in 1896, the Governor-General declared martial law across e…
+Spanish forces defeated Filipino revolutionaries at the Battle of San Juan del Monte in 1896, prompting Governor-Gene…

-After Spanish forces won the Battle of San Juan del Monte in 1896, the Governor-General declared martial law across eight Philippine provinces.
-The crackdown aimed to crush the Philippine Revolution, but instead deepened Filipino resolve for independence.
+Spanish forces defeated Filipino revolutionaries at the Battle of San Juan del Monte in 1896, prompting Governor-General Ramon Blanco y Erenas to declare martial law across eight Philippine provinces.
+The crackdown attempted to crush the Philippine Revolution through mass arrests, executions, and military sweeps, but instead deepened Filipino resolve for independence and spread the revolutionary movement beyond its original base in Manila.
+The Spanish colonial government's repressive response ultimately failed to contain the uprising, which continued until American intervention in 1898.

 French colonial forces seized the town of Ambiky, dismantling the Menabe Kingdom’s resistance in western Madagascar.